jbcodeforce/yarfba/docs/infra/route53.md

 echo "<h1>Hello World from $(hostname -f) in AZ $EC2_AVAIL_ZONE </h1>" > /var/www/html/index.html
 ```

-* Add at least one ALB to route to instances in a region to different AZs
+* Add at least, one ALB to route to instances in a region to different AZs
 * Define a domain name (5$ to 12$ a year)
 * Create a hosted zone in Route 53.
 * Define DNS records in Route 53 for each ALB and EC2 IP @ based on a subdomain name, using one of the type as specified in next section.